ghus75/Statistical-mechanics/README.md

 Sampling and integration in high dimension

-Quantum statistical mechanincs and Quantum Monte Carlo
+Quantum statistical mechanics and Quantum Monte Carlo using density matrices and path integrals